BUILDING SAFER AND MORE POTENT TREATMENTS

 DISCOVERY

-Cells construct unique protein complexes on their surfaces.
-The science of a cell’s Surfaceome is just beginning to be understood, but it is clear that this network of interacting proteins is critical to the growth of all cells.
+Cells build unique protein complexes on their surfaces.
+The science of a cell’s Surfaceome is just beginning to be understood, but it is clear that this network of interacting proteins is critical to all cells.
+Additionally, these communities are cell type specific.

 REPORTS